Clustering, Coding, and the Concept of Similarity: Experiments with Mathematica .

-What if our potential function, $U({\bf x})$, while still a quadratic, was not already in diagonalized form?
-Figure \ref{GaussianRotated60} shows an example in which the potential function depicted in Figure \ref{Gaussian} has been rotated through the angle $ \pi / 3 $ around the line from $(0,0,0)$ to $(1,1,1)$.
+To study these issues in more detail, let us now consider a variant of the simple Gaussian case.
+Figure \ref{GaussianRotated60}(a) shows an example in which the potential function depicted in Figure \ref{Gaussian} has been rotated through the angle $ \pi / 3 $ around the line from $(0,0,0)$ to $(1,1,1)$.
 Under this rotation, the maximal point on the principal axis, $(10,0,0)$, would be displaced to the position $( 20/3, -10/3, 20/3 )$.
-If our basis vectors, ${\bf V} ({\bf x})$ and ${\bf W} ({\bf x})$, were also rotated in the same way, we could still compute closed form solutions to the differential equations, using {\tt DSolve}, and this procedure would still give us explicit expressions for the functions $\hat{\rho}(t)$, $\hat{\theta}(t)$ and $\hat{\phi}(t)$, although these expressions would be more complex than they were previously.
-Continuing in this way, as before, we would eventually produce the $( \rho, \theta )$ surface shown in Figure \ref{GaussianRotated60rhotheta}.
+If our basis vectors, ${\bf V} ({\bf x})$ and ${\bf W} ({\bf x})$, were also rotated in the same way, we could still compute closed-form solutions to the differential equations, using {\tt DSolve}, and this procedure would still give us explicit expressions for the functions $\hat{\rho}(t)$, $\hat{\theta}(t)$ and $\hat{\phi}(t)$, although these expressions would be more complex than they were previously.
+Continuing in this way, as before, we would eventually produce the $( \rho, \theta )$ surface shown in Figure \ref{Gaussian.frb.rhotheta}, but rotated through the angle $ \pi / 3 $ around the line from $(0,0,0)$ to $(1,1,1)$.
+This surface is depicted in Figure \ref{GaussianRotated60}(b).
+However, rather than repeating the same analytical calculations in a rotated coordinate system, which is not very interesting, what would happen if we treated the quadratic potential in Figure \ref{GaussianRotated60}(a) on its own terms, in the original $xyz$ coordinates?
+If we did not know the rotation, \emph{a priori}, could we still compute an ``optimal'' curvilinear coordinate system, using just the Riemannian dissimilarity metric and the Euler-Lagrange equations?

-But this calculation would only be possible if we knew, \emph{a priori}, what the rotation was.
-Suppose we had no information about the rotation.
-And, to make the task even more challenging, suppose we were not able to rely on symbolic methods in \emph{Mathematica}, such as {\tt DSolve}, but had to use numerical methods, such as {\tt NDSolve}.
-Could we still compute the $( \rho, \theta )$ surface shown in Figure \ref{GaussianRotated60rhotheta}?
+Figure \ref{GaussianRotated60}(b) also includes a scatter plot of sample data, 1000 points in all.
+These data points have been generated according to the probability density function in \eqref{gaussianpdf}, scaled up by a factor of 20 and rotated to match the $( \rho, \theta )$ surface.
+Thus the variance of the sample data along the $x$ axis is 10.0, which means that the point $(10,0,0)$ is located slightly more than 3 standard deviations from the origin.
+We are interested in seeing how these points are mapped in our ``optimal'' curvilinear coordinate system.

+Since we are not just computing integral curves now, but are trying to minimize the Riemannian dissimilarity metric and solve the Euler-Lagrange equations, we cannot expect to find closed-form solutions in \emph{Mathematica}, using symbolic methods such as {\tt DSolve}.
+Instead, we will rely on numerical methods, such as {\tt NDSolve}.
+Our plan is to follow the three steps outlined at the end of Section \ref{proto}: (1) Find a principal axis for the $\rho$ coordinate; (2) Determine the principal directions for the $\Theta$ coordinates; (3) Compute the geodesic coordinate curves for each of the principal $\Theta$ directions.
+But we must now iterate these three steps multiple times, to convert a local solution (based on infinitesimal eigenvectors) into a global solution (based on geodesic curves over finite distances).

 We need to address a preliminary issue: When we were working with {\tt DSolve} in the simple Gaussian case, we were able to compute an explicit expression for $\hat{\rho}(t)$ and convert it into a formula for the $\rho$ coordinate measured in Euclidean arc length.
 Basically, we were constructing a new parametrization of $\hat{\rho}(t)$.
 This is not easy to do in the general case, however, because it would require us to invert the general formula for arc length.
 Fortunately, there is a simpler approach, which works very well using {\tt NDSolve}.
 In place of the differential equation derived from \eqref{odeYt}, we use the normalized version: